 But, these types of passive income streams involve a substantial upfront investment.

 The returns on the source of passive income from financial investment are generally small in percentage terms.
 A ten per cent return per year would be considered extraordinary.

 A savings account is another form of passive income that earns money based on an interest rate.
-Again, the percentage is usually quite modest.
+Again, the percentage is usually very small.

-For most people, setting up a real estate investment trust, becoming an accredited investor, joining a lending club or using a Robo advisor are far-fetched ideas.
+For most people, setting up a real estate investment trust, peer to peer lending, becoming an accredited investor, joining a lending club or using a Robo advisor are far-fetched ideas.

 The reality is that an active income is the most common way to make a living.
 Working nine-to-five for a boss is the way an employee earns money.

-Another active income is a business.
+The other form of active income is having your own business.
 If you have a shop, a cafe, or a consultancy, you get paid for the hours you work.